 Limestone Is Low Maintenance

 As with other types of natural-stone, limestone requires little maintenance or care, but it’s important to stay on top of this maintenance.
 For instance, limestone flooring requires regular sweeping and occasional damp mopping with a product such as Granite Gold Squeeze & Mop Floor Cleaner® to keep it clean and looking its best.
 While you don’t need to put much effort into keeping your limestone pristine, this type of stone needs to be sealed regularly because it is a soft and porous stone.
-Without sealing, it can absorb moisture and develop stains or even permanent damage.
+Without sealing, it can absorb moisture and develop stains, leading to costly repair or replacement.

 If you don’t know how to seal natural stone, the process is fairly simple.
 After cleaning the surface with Granite Gold Daily Cleaner®, or Granite Gold Squeeze & Mop Floor Cleaner® if your sealing natural-stone floors, spray Granite Gold Sealer® on the surface in a 3-foot section, then immediately wipe into the stone with a lint-free cloth.
 Make sure to avoid letting the sealer dry, as it could cause hazing.
 Buff dry with a new lint-free cloth.